BurntSushi/blog/content/post/unwrap.md

 Generally, yes, correct Rust programs should not panic.

-Does this mean that if you've used panicking for error handling in a quick Rust "script" that it is therefore not correct?
+Does this mean that if panicking was used for error handling in a quick Rust "script" that it is therefore not correct?
 [David Tolnay has suggested][david-and-russell] that this borders on a form of [Russell's paradox][russell-paradox], and I tend to agree with him.
-Alternatively, you can think of your script or prototype as having bugs that you would mark as `wontfix`.
+Alternatively, one can think of the script or prototype as having bugs that are marked as `wontfix`.

 ## So one should never use `unwrap()` or `expect()`?